roelandmoors/rsc-bootstrap-demo/README.md

 }
 ```

-It now works a bit, but the arrow is not changing on opening/collapsing.
+It kind of works, but the arrow is not changing on opening/collapsing.

 Whe can use the `open` [render prop](https://headlessui.com/react/disclosure#using-render-props) for this: